AnyChart/docs.anychart.com/Maps/Labels.md

 Another property is responsible for positioning around the "middle-x" and "middle-y" coordinates: set "middleXYmode" as relative or absolute.
 When the "middleXYmode" property is "relative", the default middle-x and middle-y values will be considered as 0.5, so keep it in mind while setting the "middle-x" and "middle-y" properties.

 ```
-// data sets for the series
+// data sets for series
 var dataSet_1 = anychart.data.set([
     {'id': 'AU.JB', 'value': 1.5, "labelrank": 0, "middle-x": 0.5, "middle-y": 0.3, "middleXYMode": "relative"},
     {'id': 'AU.NT', 'value': 2, "middle-y": 0.5, "middleXYMode": "relative"},